Skip to guide navigation Skip to guide content

 Checking text on top of images

-If your website allows you to position text over the top of a background image, be mindful that the image you choose provides enough contrast for the text to be legible.
-Depending on how your website has been designed, the text may sit over a different region of the image at different screen sizes (e.g. mobile versus tablet versus laptop).
+If your website allows you to position text over the top of a background image, be mindful whether the image you choose provides enough contrast for the text to be legible.
+The text may sit over a different region of the image at different screen sizes (e.g. mobile versus tablet versus laptop).

-There is a tool for checking the contrast of text on a background image.
+There is a website for checking the contrast of text on a background image.

 Minimum requirements for WCAG conformance